Skip To Main Content

 Dawn enjoys camping, hiking, spinning, knitting, and pottery.

-Kate Moran has been involved in outdoor education since 1992.
-She received her Waldorf Teaching Certificate from the Waldorf Institute of Southern California and has been teaching movement in Waldorf Schools for 15 years.
+Katie Moran has been involved in outdoor education since 1992 and a Waldorf teacher since 2003.
+She received her Waldorf Teaching Certification from The Waldorf Institute of Southern California.

-Kate is a Level III Spacial Dynamics Graduate and mentors movement teachers worldwide.
+Katie is a Level IV Spacial Dynamics Graduate and a mentor of movement teachers worldwide.
 She uses Spacial Dynamics in her teaching as well as outreach in Hands in Peace Festivals and therapeutic work.
-Kate holds a Level III Junior Olympic Archery Instructor Certification as well as Yoga Certification.
-She brings all this knowledge and passion as well as her love for dance and play.
+Katie holds a Level III Junior Olympic Archery Certification through USA Archery and is a certified Bothmer Gymnast.
+She brings a wealth of knowledge to her classes as well as her love for dance and play.

 Shizu Lee